jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * You need to ensure that the wrapper file is set as the top-level module of your project before generating the bitstream file.
 This is because Vivado only uses the top-level module to create the bitstream file, and ignores any other files in your project.

-Right click `design_1_wrapper` and choose Set to Top if it is not the top file yet.
+Right click on `design_1_wrapper` and choose Set to Top if it is not the top file yet.

 * Continue with the remaining steps simliar to what we did in *Lab 1* (i.e., Check the port of this module and change the constraint file as needed.
 Figure it out yourself this time!).